FreeCAD/FreeCAD/src/Tools/typing/README.md

 adjacent input is authoritative for the Python conversion shape at those boundaries.
 Focused tests should accompany each new conversion family.

+### Python Bootstrap Exports

+The Python-defined bootstrap API is kept beside the compatibility-sensitive startup code in `src/App/FreeCADInit.py`.
+Its `QUANTITY_CONSTANTS` and `UNIT_CONSTANTS` tables are both the runtime declarations and the input for `stubgen/init_exports.py`.
+The generator also recognizes class assignments such as `App.Logger = FCADLogger`, `App.ScaleType = ScaleType`, and `units.Scheme = Scheme`, so public bootstrap exports are sourced from their actual installation sites rather than duplicated in the generator.
+It resolves all of them to an intermediate `ModuleExport` model and merges typed members into the public `FreeCAD` and `FreeCAD.Units` stubs.
+The adjacent `src/App/FreeCADInit.pyi` contains only dynamically assigned logger methods.
+Do not edit the generated member list directly; change the structured runtime declaration or its typing supplement instead.

+The init-export parser intentionally understands only literal declaration tables, typed records, and direct class assignments to known bootstrap receivers.
+It does not execute `FreeCADInit.py` or inspect a running FreeCAD process.
+Missing table documentation receives a stable generated description;
+explicit `doc` fields remain the preferred form for user-facing details.
+Irregular exports remain curated until they have a stable structured source representation.
 Use package-shaped overlay paths that mirror the public import tree, such as `src/Tools/typing/inputs/overlays/PySide/QtCore.pyi`.
 Third-party packages such as Pivy should stay out of this tree until their stubs are ready to be maintained or